Skip to main content

 An account connection syncs data that’s visible to all Windmill members in your organization.
 A personal connection syncs data that’s only visible to you.
 The setup process is the same for both — the difference is who can see the synced data.

-Only admins can create account connections.
-Any Windmill member can create a personal connection.
+Only Admins, HR Admins, and Integration Managers can create account connections.
+Any Windmill member can create a personal connection, as long as their Notion workspace allows them to add or use the Windmill connection.

 When a member is archived in Windmill, their personal Notion connection is automatically removed and the associated data is no longer accessible.